Keto Diet: A Beginner's Guide

 A bathroom scale with a measuring tape wrapped around it, suggesting weight management or loss concept.

-Starting a keto diet might seem overwhelming, but with a little planning, it can be much easier.
+but with a little planning, it can be a lot easier.

-Starting a keto diet might seem overwhelming, but with a little planning, it can be much easier.
+Starting a ketogenic diet might seem a bit overwhelming at first, but with a little planning, it can be a lot easier.

 Keto Diet Macronutrient RatioFatProteinCarbs